rehierl/node-tree-outliner/3-basic-design/3-7-0-design-x.md

 <!-- ======================================================================= -->
 # Design (8) - fundamental considerations

 At any given point in time, one or more sections count as being open.
 This set of open sections will be referred to as the current set of open sections (`cs` for "current-set").

 * `cs := { s0, s1, s2, ... }` and `(cs subset-of S)`
-* `S` contains all declared/known sections
+* `S` is the set of all declared/known sections

 If the node sequence of the tree and the sectioning nodes of all open sections are taken into account, then that set of sections can be understood to define